-Police encounters can catch a person off guard, surprising you when you least expect it.
-If you or someone close to you, a friend, or loved one were engaged by police and subsequently arrested, the following will provide some basic information regarding these types of encounters:
+Police-citizen encounters can catch a person off guard, surprising you when you least expect it.
+If you or someone close to you, such as a friend or a loved one, were engaged by police and subsequently arrested, the following will provide some basic information regarding these types of encounters:

 First and foremost, you should know the difference between the three types of police encounters, and the rights given to you by the United States Constitution.

 - A Consensual Encounter

 - An Investigatory Stop

 - An Arrest

 A Consensual Encounter is when someone is approached by a police officer and the police officer engages in a conversation.
 The officer might ask to see their driver’s license or another form of identification, the same way they would during a routine traffic stop.